nfdi4cat/voc4cat/inbox-excel-vocabs/README.md

-**Please drop your filled out VocExcel-templates into this folder and create a merge request.**
+**Please drop your filled out Excel-templates into this folder and create a merge request.**

 To test the pipeline you may use the template `templates/voc4cat_template_043.xlsx` file.